 We are now looking at how some of this "future track" can be incorporated into existing arrangements without upending what may be sensitive commercial relationships between landowners and developers.

 With our recent experience of major projects, our multi-disciplinary team is ideally placed to guide you through the processes involved in strategic land acquisitions.
-Get in touch with our key contacts to see how we can help.
+Read more about our new build solicitors, our expert development lawyers or get in touch with our key contacts below to see how we can help.